arduino-uno/Al-Quran-Subtitles/README.md

 ```

 > [!NOTE]
-> The input video pixel format by Default is set to yuv420p.
-But you can use the -vf format=yuv420p (or the alias -pix_fmt yuv420p) output option to make sure your output is YUV 4:2:0.
+> The input video pixel format by Default is set to `yuv420p`.
+But you can use the `-vf format=yuv420p` (or the alias `-pix_fmt yuv420p`) output option to make sure your output is YUV 4:2:0.

 ## Remember: